rubypinkromance/rubypinkromance.com/src/shorts/ms-sandstroms-assistant/2-interview.md

 number: 2
 ---

 I held my hands in front of me as I walked, trying to conceal the erection that was rather obviously tenting the front of my slacks.
-My heart was still pounding as I tried to slow my breathing and stop thinking about the interrupted blowjob from the secretary — Liz, I reminded myself.
-Don’t forget her name!
-Despite my arousal, I needed to get my head straight and nail this interview.
+My heart was still pounding as I tried to slow my breathing and stop thinking about the interrupted blowjob from the secretary—Liz, I reminded myself.
+Don’t forget her name!—Despite my arousal, I needed to get my head straight and nail this interview.

 I followed Liz into the most attractive office I’d ever seen in my life.
 Whatever I had imagined a sex toy company CEO’s office would look like, Cheryl Sandstrom’s defied expectations.
 The wall behind her desk was floor-to-ceiling glass with a fantastic view of downtown.
 She’d had the left-hand wall entirely covered with shelves.
 Nestled among the books were some of the company’s most popular products, displayed like works of art.
 The carpet on the floor was so soft-looking that I wanted to take my shoes off and scrunch my toes into it.